PawseySC/singularity-containers/_episodes/32-writable-overlay-trinity-conda.md

 ```
 {: .source}

-> ## Choose the overlay size carefully
+> ## Remember: overlay size (and inode count) is fixed at creation
 >
-> Singularity overlays have a fixed size that must be chosen at creation time.
-If you do not reserve enough space, the installation will fail partway through and you will need to create a larger overlay and start again.
+> As discussed earlier when we first created an overlay, size (and the inode count derived from it) can't be changed after the fact.
+A Conda/Mamba installation is exactly the kind of large, many-file workload where getting this wrong (and having to start over) is most costly.
 When in doubt, err on the generous side.
->
-> An alternative approach for storing large collections of small files is to package them into a SquashFS file (see the Pawsey's documentation page: ["How to use SquashFS to avoid file quota issues"](https://pawsey.atlassian.net/wiki/spaces/US/pages/51927678/How+to+use+SquashFS+to+avoid+file+quota+issues)).
-Unlike overlays, SquashFS files do not require preallocating storage space.
-As SquashFS is a filesystem packaging technology rather than a container technology, it is outside the scope of this lesson.
 {: .callout}

 We're going to use `ubuntu--24.04.sif` again for this example.
 This minimal Ubuntu container image does not ship with `wget` or `curl`, so rather than downloading the Miniforge installer *from inside* the container, we'll download it first on the **host** into the current directory.
 Singularity will bind mount the current working directory into the container by default, making the installer available from inside the container later.
 On the x86-64 system used in this lesson, download the corresponding Miniforge installer: